KernelFreeze/Litecraft/README.md

 ### How long will it take you to program a usable version?
 Although we have thousands of hours of work, we probably have many thousands more.

+### Litecraft is supposed to be faster, why does not it support old computers with OpenGL 2.1?
+OpenGL 3.X has been launched for more than 10 years, besides facilitating the development, it allows us to do things in a more efficient way that otherwise would not be possible.
+If you really want to use OpenGL 2.1 or 1.1, we recommend using Minecraft Vanilla, sorry :(

 # Contributing
 [Bug reports](https://github.com/Litecrafty/Litecraft/issues) and [pull requests](https://github.com/Litecrafty/Litecraft/pulls) are welcome on our GitHub.
 This project is intended to be a safe, welcoming space for collaboration and discussion, and contributors are expected to adhere to the [Contributor Covenant code of conduct](https://github.com/Litecrafty/Litecraft/blob/master/CONTRIBUTING.md), you can read it on your Language [here](https://www.contributor-covenant.org/translations.html).